Delivering transformational investment for Scotland’s city regions

-- City Region Deals and Regional Growth Deals act as enablers to unlock economic assets
+- City Region and other regional Growth Deals act as enablers to unlock economic assets

-City Region and Growth deals worth up to £1.378 billion over the next 10 to 20 years have been agreed for the Glasgow City Region, Aberdeen and Aberdeenshire, Inverness and Highland, and Edinburgh and South East Scotland.
-Heads of Terms have been reached for Stirling and Clackmannanshire, the Tay Cities Region and the Ayrshire Growth Deal.
-Signing of Heads of Terms for the Borderlands Growth Deal is imminent.
+City deals worth up to £1.125 billion over the next 10 to 20 years have been agreed for the Glasgow City Region, Aberdeen and Aberdeenshire, Inverness City and Highland Region, Edinburgh and South East Scotland.
+Heads of Terms have been reached for Stirling and Clackmannanshire, the Tay Cities, Ayrshire and Borderlands.

-Each deal is tailored to the social and economic situation of its region, with projects such as the Oil and Gas Technology Centre in Aberdeen, the distributed learning of STEM subjects across Highland, and a focus on capitalising on data driven innovation in Edinburgh.
+Each deal is tailored to the social and economic situation of its region and links into the expertise and facilities provided by local universities, colleges and research institutes, with projects such as the Oil and Gas Technology Centre in Aberdeen, the distributed learning of STEM subjects across Highland, and a focus on capitalising on data driven innovation in Edinburgh.

 They act as a catalyst to support and enable a set of strong regional economic partnerships across Scotland that have a clear and active role for the private sector to help create and deliver a clear economic plan for the region.

-That is why we are committed to delivering 100% coverage of deals across Scotland, with discussions underway for, Moray, Falkirk, Argyll & Bute and the Western Isles, Orkney and Shetland.
+That is why we are committed to delivering 100% coverage of deals across Scotland.
+Funding has been announced for the Moray Growth Deal and Growth Deal for Argyll.
+Investment in deals for Falkirk, the Western Isles, Orkney and Shetland are under discussion.